-It is a university that focuses its research activity on the intersection between the social and human sciences and technology.
-The UOC is committed to open knowledge, interdisciplinarity and networked cooperation, promoting research into technology and the use of ICTs to bring about transformations in education and social equality.
+It is a university that focuses its research activity on the intersection between the human and social sciences and technology.
+The UOC is committed to open knowledge, interdisciplinarity and networked cooperation, promoting interdisciplinary research for the digital transformation of society.

-02 A university with a 100% online learning method The UOC's internationally recognized and accredited educational model has been designed to meet people's ever-changing circumstances and improve their learning experience.
+A university with a 100% online learning method The UOC's internationally recognized and accredited educational model has been designed to meet people's ever-changing circumstances and improve their learning experience.

-A unique educational model The UOC's unique learning method enables and promotes lifelong learning in accordance with the needs of people and organizations, fully tapping the potential of the internet for learning in a flexible, asynchronous environment.
-Learning resources The UOC's resources are characterized by the fact that they are digital.
+A university with a 100% online learning method A unique educational model The UOC's unique learning method enables and promotes lifelong learning in accordance with the needs of people and organizations, fully tapping the potential of the internet for learning in a flexible, asynchronous environment.
+Learning resources

+The UOC's resources are characterized by the fact that they are digital.
 They come in a wide variety of formats, such as books, articles, infographics, and audiovisual materials.
 Some are created by the UOC itself with the University acting as a publisher or audiovisual producer, and are commissioned from experts in the different subjects.
 Others, however, are chosen from published sources.
 Learning by doing Throughout their education at the UOC, students must pass learning activities that require their active participation (learning by doing), and through this they acquire competencies for today's social and work environment.
 Student-centred The UOC's methodology combines learning activities and projects, customized teaching support, and teamwork.
-The students set their own pace in accordance with their needs, facilitating a good work-life balance.
+The students set their own pace in accordance with their needs, which lets them balance their personal life, and family and work commitments.